StarManTheGamer/poly-newdocs/docs/objects/scripting/BaseScript.md

 # BaseScript

 {{ ambiguousMultiple([["Script", "which runs your Lua scripts on the server."],["LocalScript", "which runs your Lua scripts on the client."],["ModuleScript", "which contains data accessible by any script."]]) }}

 {{ abstract() }}

+BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
+They can be parented to any instance.pr

 {{ inherits("Instance") }}